The 7 Best Miami Restaurants for Visitors

 Sanguich

 You can’t visit Miami without taking a stroll down the city’s famous Calle Ocho (8th Street).
-The iconic strip runs through Little Havana, the heart of Miami’s Cuban population.
-Everywhere you look, you’ll find Latin restaurants galore.
+The iconic strip runs through Little Havana, the heart of Miami’s Cuban population, and everywhere you look you’ll find Latin restaurants galore.
+One spot that’s a must-visit is Sanguich.
+The humble sandwich shop makes memorable cuban sandwiches, as well as other dishes like cuban nachos and ham croquettes.
+If your guests want Cuban food without breaking the bank, this is the spot.

 Sanguich is located at 2057 SW 8th Street, Miami, FL 33135.
 For more information, visit their official website